Before I Wake (2016 film): Plot

-Cody falls asleep at school, and "the Canker Man" appears before the mean child and devours him, while Annie watches in horror and screams, waking him up.
-Meanwhile, Jessie goes to a doctor and complains that her foster child has trouble sleeping; the doctor prescribes medication.
+Cody falls asleep at school, and "the Canker Man" appears before Tate and devours him, while Annie watches in horror and screams, waking him up.
+Meanwhile, Jessie goes to a doctor and complains that Cody has trouble sleeping.
+The doctor prescribes medication.
 She mixes it with Cody's drink, unbeknownst to Mark.
-That night Sean again appears before them but resembles a monster, and Mark cannot wake Cody up.
+That night Sean again appears before them but resembles the Canker Man, and Mark cannot wake Cody up.
 The Canker Man devours Mark and knocks Jessie unconscious.
 She wakes as Cody calls 911.
 Suspicious of Mark's sudden disappearance and suspecting domestic violence, social services takes Cody away to an orphanage.

-When Natalie ignores Jessie's requests for help, Jessie steals her files on Cody.
-She tracks down one of his first foster parents, Whelan Young, the man from the first scene.
+When Natalie ignores Jessie's requests to speak to Cody so she can find out how to get Mark back, Jessie steals her files on Cody.
+She tracks down his first foster father, Whelan Young.
 He tells Jessie that when his wife fell sick, reminding Cody of his mother, she was killed in the same way Mark was.
 Cody's dreams brought her back as only a hollow replica.
-Whelan concluded that the only way to stop Cody's nightmares was to put an end to Cody himself, and asks Jessie to try, but she objects.
+Cody's second set of foster parents disappeared in a similar manner.
+Whelan concludes that the only way to stop Cody's nightmares is to kill Cody, and asks Jessie to try, but she objects.
 She continues to investigate, and finds a box of Cody's mother's belongings containing a butterfly-shaped pillow and a journal.

 Jessie arrives at the orphanage late at night to find it dark and haunted by Cody's nightmares, with the other children tied by vines to the walls.
-When she finally finds Cody, the Canker Man attacks her until she shows it the butterfly pillow.
+When she finds Cody, the Canker Man attacks her until she shows it the butterfly pillow.
 As she hugs the monster, it takes the form of Cody and disappears along with the vines.
 Jessie takes the still-unconscious Cody home.

 The following day, Jessie reads Cody his mother's journal, which describes how much she had loved him and his gift.
-Jessie deduces that the Canker Man is actually Cody's fading memories of his mother, pale and disfigured due to the cancer.
+Jessie shows him the word "cancer", which he mispronounces as "canker", and deduces that the Canker Man is actually Cody's fading memories of his mother, pale and disfigured due to the cancer.
 Jessie expresses admiration for Cody's gift and he acknowledges her as his new mother.